 - 17. Install the adapter or connect the 1/2-in.
 CPVC pipe by sliding a spring clamp over the open end of the grommet on the outside the furnace casing. - 18.
 Open the spring clamp and insert the long end of the adapter or the 1/2-in.
-CPVC pipe into the outlet stub of the grommet. - 19.
-Connect additional condensate piping to a code-approved drain, or to a condensate pump approved for use with acidic furnace condensate and compatible with mineral and vegetable oils, such as canola oil. - 20.
+CPVC pipe into the outlet stub on the drain tube. - 19.
+Connect additional condensate piping to a code-approved drain, or to a condensate pump approved for use with acidic furnace condensate and compatible with mineral and vegetable oils, such as

 Allow at least 1/4-in. per foot (20 mm per meter) of slope down and away from the furnace in horizontal sections of drain line.